 6. Peanut Butter

-Peanut butter is a good source of protein and pretty filling.
-Obviously, if you or someone in your family is allergic to peanuts, this not the food for you.
+Peanut butter is a good source of protein and is pretty filling.
+Obviously, if you or someone in your family is allergic to peanuts, this is not the food for you.

-Use peanut butter with bread, tortilla shells, crackers and pretzels and honey.
+Use the nut butter with bread, tortilla shells, crackers and pretzels, and honey.